-The Technology Student Association (TSA) is a national, non-profit organization of middle and high school students who have a strong interest in technology.
-TSA was chartered in 1978 and since then over 2,000,000 students have participated in its program.
-Members learn through challenging competitions, leadership activities and community service.
-Information is available at www.tsaweb.org.
+The Technology Student Association (TSA) is a national, non-profit organization of middle and high school students who are engaged in science, technology, engineering, and mathematics (STEM).
+Since TSA was chartered in 1978, almost 4,000,000 student members have participated through challenging competitions, leadership opportunities, and community service.

 The Technology Student Association fosters personal growth, leadership, and opportunities in technology, innovation, design, and engineering.
 Members apply and integrate science, technology, engineering and mathematics (STEM) concepts through co-curricular activities, competitions and related programs.

 |250,000 middle and high school students

 ||Over 2000 plus schools in 49 state delegations

 TSA provides rules and guidelines for over 60 middle school and high school competitions held at the annual national TSA conference.
 Students are challenged to use and improve their STEM skills in both team and individual events in such areas as: communication; design and engineering; environmental systems; transportation; and manufacturing/construction.
 All competitions are aligned with STEM standards; ten core leadership skills (communication, creative thinking, critical thinking, decision making, ethics, evaluation, organization, problem solving, self-esteem, and teamwork); and The 16 Career Clusters.

 LEAP (Leadership.
 Education.
 Achievement.
 Personal Growth) - TSA's comprehensive leadership program, applied to The Student Leadership Challenge, that includes three opportunity tracts for TSA members: LEAP Legacy Chapter, Competition Engagement, and On-site Professional Training.
 LEAP brings to life the TSA motto, creed, and mission statement.